Chuck Stull

 Samples need to be random.
 Getting a true random

-a primary motivation for early studies of probability.
-Games of chance
+primary motivation for early studies of probability.
+Games of chance are

-are easily analyzed using classical probability methods.
-Casino gambling
+easily analyzed using classical probability methods.
+Casino gambling and

-and online gambling are both growing industries, despite the fact that the
+online gambling are both growing industries, despite the fact that the games

-games they offer are not fair bets.
-(The expected value of the bet
+they offer are not fair bets.
+(The expected value of the bet is negative;

 This edge to the house makes possible the gambling palaces

-so gimmicked with pop-up windows and promotions that I'm reluctant to include
+gimmicked with pop-up windows and promotions that I'm reluctant to include them

 Life expectancy is an another interesting example of expected value.
 Since expected values are based on probabilities, we can improve these calculations with more information.
 In other words, we can use conditional probabilities to more accurately estimate lifespans.
 Northwestern Mutual Insurance has a fun website: try their Longevity Game .